li-yanhao/neif/README.md

 # Video Signal-Dependent Video Noise Estimation via Inter-frame Prediction

+This repo is the official implementation of the paper
+"Video Signal-Dependent Video Noise Estimation via Inter-frame Prediction".

+## Abstract

+We propose a block-based signal-dependent noise estimation method on videos, that leverages inter-frame redundancy to separate noise from signal.
+Block matching is applied to find block pairs between two consecutive frames with similar signal.
+Then Ponomarenko’s method is extended by sorting pairs by their low-frequency energy and estimating noise in the high frequencies.
+Experiments on three datasets show that this method improves on the state of the art.

+## About the code

-This code is written in python with a part of cython code for acceleration.
+The code is written in python with a part of cython code for acceleration.
-The program has been tested in python3.8, and should also work for other versions of python3.
+The program has been tested both on Linux and MacOS in python3.8, and should also work for other versions of python3.

 Online demo is available on [IPOL](https://ipolcore.ipol.im/demo/clientApp/demo.html?id=77777000249).